jt-lanl/cov-voc/README.md

 `fixfasta` is a preprocessor routine that takes an input sequence file (usually fasta, but can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.

+One fix is to
-An important one is to identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
+identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
 The reason for this is so that the `n`'th character in each sequence corresponds to site number `n`.
+[Note that in the next generation of analysis tools, we will be able to handle insertions, and will not assume that sequence string index matches site number.]

+`fixfasta` also has options for codon-aligning DNA sequences and for translating DNA sequences in to amino-acid sequences.

 ## MATCHFASTA

-identifies sequences from a fasta file that matches a given pattern; with no pattern specified, it provides a conveinent way to view fasta files (eg, subsets of sequences and/or subsets of sites)
+identifies sequences from a fasta file that matches a given pattern (sequence pattern and/or geographical region and/or pango lineage). with no pattern specified, it provides a conveinent way to view fasta files (eg, subsets of sequences and/or subsets of sites)

 ## MUT2FASTA